blinkhealth/go-config-yourself/README.md

 gcy set [options] CONFIG_FILE KEYPATH
 ```

-Stores a value at `KEYPATH`, encrypting it by default, and saves it to `CONFIG_FILE`
+Stores a value at `KEYPATH`, encrypting it by default, and saves it to `CONFIG_FILE`.

 `KEYPATH` is a dot-delimited path to values, see `gcy help keypath` for examples.